jorendorff/recipes/bread/atk-olive-rosemary-bread.md

     Spray loaves lightly with water.
     Transfer the loaves to the baking stone.
-    Bake 15 minutes, spraying loaves with water twice more in the first 5 minutes.
+    Bake 15 minutes, spraying the loaves with water twice more in the first 5 minutes.

 9. Reduce oven temperature to 375ºF.
     Bake until deep golden brown and the center of each loaf registers 210ºF, 25 to 30 minutes.